rarescovei5/VSC-Snippet-Extension/README.md

 A powerful and intuitive snippet manager inside your VS Code extension panel.
 Organize, search, and browse code snippets with ease using folders, tags, and multiple views.

----

 ## ✨ Features

 - 📁 **Folder Management**
-  Create, rename, and delete folders to organize your snippets.
+  Create, rename, delete, import and export folders to organize your snippets.

 - 🔎 **Search and Filter**
   Filter snippets by title and language, both globally and within folders.